Wags to Wishes - 'The Dog House'

 - Therapy Dog and Paediatric Therapy Dog

-My goals in helping you train your dog are to:
+My goals in working with you to train your dog are to:

 - help you build a strong, positive and trusting relationship with your dog,